llpeterson/internetworking/switching.md

 the sending and the receiving host, the header for the packet needs to contain enough information to allow every switch in the path to

-## Bridges and LAN Switches
+## Bridges and L2 Switches

 Having discussed some of the basic ideas behind switching, we now focus more closely on some specific switching technologies.
 We begin by considering a class of switch that is used to forward packets between LANs (local area networks) such as Ethernets.
-Such switches are sometimes known by the obvious name of LAN switches; historically, they have also been referred to as *bridges*, and they are very widely used in campus and enterprise networks.
+Such switches are today known as L2 switches; historically, they have also been referred to as *bridges*, and they are very widely used in campus and enterprise networks.

 Suppose you have a pair of Ethernets that you want to interconnect.
 One approach you might try is to put a repeater between them.